10 Kitchen Appliance Remodeling Mistakes You Should Never Make

 You can buy much better separate stacked compact washers and dryers with far greater capacity.

 Read More: How to Buy a Stackable Washer And Dryer

 Black Stainless was at one time, 35% of all kitchen package purchases.

 That was well before, and people realized the oxide coating could scratch and reveal the shinier undercoating.

 I would also like to see a new alternative to stainless.
 Just not this one.

 Read More: Should You Buy Black Stainless Steel Appliances?

 Gas and Dual Fuel Ranges at Yale Appliance in Hanover

 Ok, when you tell me you want a dual fuel range, you want a faster top with a better baking oven.
 You are correct about the better baking part.

-Electric is a drier heat, better for baking whereas gas is moister and better for broiling.
+Electric is a drier heat, better for baking, whereas gas is moister and much better for broiling.